 They also supplied a Marionette theatre, of the Punch and Judy show variety, and "last but not least," music from a hurdy-gurdy which played the dulcet notes of "Cavalliero Rusticana" and a dashing tune about "Marghareta, Marghareta."
-"Signors and Signorinas"

-said Pietro, after he had played all the tunes of his limited repertoire, "I have the great honour of presenting to you the national anthem of the great American country to which we are travelling."
-He turned the crank, and out came, - the ragtime notes of "Ta - ra - ra - boom - de - a."
+"Signors and Signorinas" said Pietro, after he had played all the tunes of his limited repertoire, "I have the great honour of presenting to you the national anthem of the great American country to which we are travelling."
+He turned the crank, and out came, - the ragtime notes of "Ta - ra - ra - boom de - a."

-"The Italians were from the South of Italy," he continued.

-"They quarreled somewhat loudly and gesticulated wildly; but were good neighbors during those sixteen days.
-They were shy and not easily lured into confidences by one who knew their language but poorly":
+The Italians were from the South of Italy.... they quarreled somewhat loudly and gesticulated wildly; but were good neighbors during those sixteen days.
+They were shy and not easily lured into confidences by one who knew their language but poorly.

 The average steerage passenger is not envious.
 His position is part of his lot in life; the ship is just like Russia, Austria, Poland or Italy.
 The cabin passengers are the lords and ladies, the sailors and officers are the police and the army, while the captain is the king or czar.
-So they are merry when the sun shines and the porpoises roll, when far away a sail shines white in the sunlight or the trailing smoke of a steamer tells of other wanderers over the deep.

-The Re D'Italia, of the Lloyd Sabaudo shipping line, made transatlantic journeys from 1907 until 1923, before being scrapped in 1929.
+So they are merry when the sun shines and the porpoises roll, when far away a sail shines white in the sunlight or the trailing smoke of a steamer tells of other wanderers over the deep.32 The Giancini family traveled on the Re D'Italia.
+It was of the Lloyd Sabaudo shipping line, and made transatlantic journeys from 1907 until 1923, before being scrapped in 1929.
 It had the capacity to accommodate 1,700 steerage passengers and 120 in the first class.
-On this particular trip, the ship carried 1,555 steerage passengers, all but 44 of whom were from European countries, rather than Americans returning to the United States.
-The first-class cabins were only about half full, with 67 passengers, and it was even noted that there was one stowaway.
+On this particular trip carrying the family, the ship carried 1,555 steerage passengers, all but 44 of whom were from European countries, rather than Americans returning to the United States.
+The first-class cabins were only about half full, with 67 passengers, and it was even noted that there was one stowaway.33

-When Eugene beckoned to his family to join him in America, his wife, Settimia, left Italy with their three children: Diodato (David), 11 years old; Beatrice (Bice), 8; and Domenico (Dominick), 2.
-Aboard the Re D'Italia, they departed Napoli, Italy, on December 2, 1920, and arrived at the Port of New York sixteen days later.
-All the children recalled details of their voyage and later shared their stories with younger, American-born siblings.
+When Eugene (G1 - M) Giancini beckoned to his family to join him in America, his wife, Settimia, left Italy with their three children: Diodato (David), 11 years old; Bice (Beatrice), 8; and Domenico (Dominick), 2.
+Aboard the Re D'Italia, they departed Napoli, Italy, on December 2, 1920, and arrived at the Port of New York sixteen days later.34 All the children recalled details of their voyage and later shared their stories with younger, American-born siblings.35

-Although he seemed to enjoy his adventures, David refused ever to go on another ocean voyage again.
-Years later, his youngest sister, Marie, tried to convince him to try a cruise vacation.
+Although he seemed to enjoy his adventures, David (G2 - M) refused ever to go on another ocean voyage again.
+Years later, his youngest sister, Marie (G2 - M) (Giancini) Teot, tried to convince him to try a cruise vacation.
+She describes it:

-For our thirtieth anniversary we took a cruise to Bermuda.
-It was wonderful...
-So we tried to tell him, "Why don't you and Marg [David's wife] take a cruise?"
-All he said he could have in his brain was that [early trip]....
+For our thirtieth anniversary we (Marie and Roger) took a cruise to Bermuda.
+It was wonderful . . .
+So we tried to tell [David], "Why don't you and Marg [David's wife] take a cruise?"
+All he said he could have in his brain was that [earlier family trip]. . . .
 I tried to tell him, "Dave, it's nothing like the ship that you came over.
-Nothing!"...
+Nothing!". . .
 But I couldn't get through to his head that it [the cruise] would be an entirely different thing.

-The stress of the whole experience deterred Beatrice from, as an adult, sending in her name for addition to the American Immigrant Wall of Honor at Ellis Island.
+The stress of the whole voyage experience deterred Beatrice from, as an adult, sending in her name for addition to the American Immigrant Wall of Honor at Ellis Island.
 I don't know.
 I didn't feel like sending them [our names] then.
 I'm thinking differently now.
 I said, "Who wants to remember that part of my life?"
 And I don't remember much of it neither.